YEAR SIX: AUTUMN TERM

 Our children have enjoyed the challenge of our English studies this term.
-We firstly looked at Letters From The Lighthouse by Emma Carroll in 'writing to entertain' with the children writing their own narratives with a focus upon unexpected twists and turns in the stories.
-We created some wonderful survival guides during our 'writing to explain' unit and finally we studied Shakespeare's Macbeth.
+We firstly looked at Letters From The Lighthouse by Emma Carroll in 'writing to entertain' with the children writing their own narratives with a focus upon unexpected twists and turns and then drawing upon the World War 2 evacuation theme of the book for our non-fiction writing pieces.
+We then studied Shakespeare's Macbeth.
 This was an intriguing unit and the children were fully absorbed by the downfall of Lord and Lady Macbeth.

 Mathematics this term has been wide and varied, it has created some thought provoking challenges which has required the children to be more resilient and determined when faced with 'trial and error' situations.
 We have studied geometry, fractions, place value and arithmetic in detail.